 To better understand the current state of hiking trails in the area, in 2011 the Hiking Trails Task Force led by Kurt Mueller researched existing hiking trails in the Whistler area and made recommendations for improvements as well as suggestions for new trails.
 Their research documents the deteriorated state of many of the hiking trails and makes a strong argument for applying more resources to improvements and new trails that would be a benefit to the Whistler experience and economy.

-2013 Update: Upon receipt of the Hiking Trails Task Force report, RMOW Council decided to act quickly and form an overarching planning group called the Trails Planning Working Group (TPWG).
-The goal is to develop an alpine hiking and biking trail plan, including access points, for the Whistler area.
+2013 Update: Upon receipt of the Hiking Trails Task Force report, RMOW Council formed an overarching planning group called the Trails Planning Working Group (TPWG).
+They developed a preliminary alpine hiking and biking trail plan for the Sproatt/Rainbow Mountain area, including access points, west of Whistler.
 The Hiking Trail Task Force’s report and recommendations, and the CCF/FWAC Road Atlas for the access management plan have been rolled into the planning work.
-The TPWG has representatives from the RMOW, WORCA, Hiking Trails Task Force, Alpine Club of Canada, Canadian Wilderness Adventures, and Recreation Sites & Trails BC.
-For more information, please contact Heather Beresford, RMOW Environmental Stewardship Manager at 604-935-8374 or email@example.com.
+The TPWG has representatives from the RMOW, WORCA, Hiking Trails Task Force, Alpine Club of Canada (Whistler Chapter) and Recreation Sites & Trails BC.
+The draft plan is being incorporated into the RMOW’s Recreation and Leisure Master Plan – scheduled to be completed in 2015.

 2014 Update: The Alpine Club of Canada, Whistler chapter, with support from the RMOW, completed the Skywalk Trail network in the summer of 2014.
 Volunteers spent countless hours working on the trail with a dedicated group camped at the foot of Rainbow Glacier during the heart of the project.
 See the attached map for the route.
 As with all alpine hiking, please be prepared for emergency situations including rapid weather changes, wildlife encounters including bears, and the possibility of having to spend the night on the trail.